The validity of a handwritten will depends largely on the state.

 Your signature.
 Don’t forget to sign.

-These are all necessary factors in distinguishing whether or not the handwritten document is in fact a last will and testament and not just a rough draft scribbled by the testator.
+These will help distinguish whether or not the handwritten document is in fact a last will and testament and not just a rough draft scribbled by the testator.

 A standard will requires the signature of two witnesses in order to be recognized, and a notary's signature can help make sure the will isn't contested in court.
 However, the witness requirements for holographic wills vary according to state law.
 Generally a witness signature is not required to prove the validity of a handwritten will, but some states may need two disinterested witnesses — neutral parties with no stake in the testator’s property — who can testify that the handwriting belongs to him or her.

 A holographic will, like any other will, can be contested, by filing paperwork with the probate court.
 If the will is ultimately unrecognized, then the probate process continues as if there was no will or no beneficiary.

-After the court declares the decedent (deceased person) intestate, the court will determine the rightful heirs of the estate.
-Usually each state will follow an intestate succession, which divvies up the estate to surviving kin based on a tiered classes.
-For example, spouse and children might be entitled to more, while cousins might receive less.
+After the court declares the decedent (deceased person) died intestate, the court will determine the rightful heirs of the estate.
+Usually each state will follow intestacy law, which divvies up the estate to surviving kin based on blood relation.
+For example, spouse and children might have first claim, while cousins may not end up receiving anything.

 This can take a long time depending on the size of your estate and the litigiousness of any overlooked potential heirs.
 Having a solid will drawn up can help avoid any prolonged court battles.